 The point is, you’ll need to have a communication tool that suits your internal needs, integrates well with your existing or anticipated tech stack and scales with your organization as it grows.

 Invest in a Knowledge Base

 Investing in a knowledge base isn’t only about making a financial investment in a company license for internal wiki software.
-You will need to invest in populating it with knowledge that is relevant to remote workers.
-Populating it will have require some tactical considerations:
+You will need to invest in populating it with the knowledge that is relevant to remote workers.
+Populating it will have to require some tactical considerations:

 - What questions are asked?

 - Who will verify knowledge?

 - How will knowledge be kept updated?

 - How will the knowledge be accessed (is it integrated with other tools)?